v2dev/active-client-sdk-objc/README.md

 ### As a linked Binary

-1. Drag the Percero.framework folder into your project's Frameworks group.
+1. Drag the Percero.framework from the distribution folder into your project's Frameworks group.
-2. Add `#import <Serenity/Serenity.h>` in any file where you reference Percero APIs.
+2. Add `#import <Percero/Percero.h>` in any file where you reference Percero APIs.

 ### As a dependent project